-The Department would target students who have completed their Bachelors studies in Natural Resources, Agriculture, Social Sciences, Environmental Sciences and any related disciplines for admission.
-Staff engaged in activities of forestry, Agriculture, Environmental Protection Agency etc. would be able to take advantage of the programme to upgrade their skills through the part-time or weekend route.
+The Department would target students who have completed their Bachelor studies in Natural Resources, Agriculture, Social Sciences, Environmental Sciences and any related disciplines for admission.
+Staff engaged in activities of forestry, Agriculture, Environmental Protection Agency etc. would be able to take advantage of the program to upgrade their skills through the part-time or weekend route.
 After completion, graduates could work in any of the following establishment: Universities, Research Institutions, Ministry of Land and Natural Resources, Forestry Commission, Ministry of Food and Agriculture, Municipal and District Assemblies, Community Development, Mining companies, NGOs, etc.

 - FSSE 501 Environmental Governance and Social Forestry